STAY AHEAD OF THE COLD

 Can you use propane with gas ranges?

 A variety of propane gas ranges are available on the market today.
 If you have a natural gas appliance, it can be converted to use propane.
 The process is quite simple, and a conversion kit can be purchased online or at most hardware stores.
-We do recommend contacting the manufacturer of your appliance first to confirm your make and model are convertible.
+We recommend contacting the manufacturer of your appliance first to confirm your make and model are convertible.
 You should also consult or hire a professional to make sure the conversion kit is installed correctly.

-Cooking smart with propane
+Cooking safe with propane

 Cooking with propane is quick, easy, and efficient, but if you’re new to a propane range, we have a few tips to make your experience go as smoothly as possible: